Facebook's back, but WhatsApp and Instagram still down in widespread outage

 Read more: Funniest memes and jokes about Facebook, WhatsApp and Instagram outage

-CNET has reached out to Facebook for additional comment and we'll update when we hear back.
+CNET has contacted Facebook for additional comment and we'll update when we hear back.

 CNET's Carrie Mihalcik contributed to this report.